27 February 2026

 Australia BESS and Solar Financing Report - Q4 2025

 Four projects reached project financing.
 Another four secured some form of offtake agreement.
-Meanwhile, four batteries and Alinta Energy went through mergers and aquisitions (M&A).
+Meanwhile, four batteries and Alinta Energy went through mergers and acquisitions (M&A).

 This is the first edition of Modo Energy’s Australia BESS, solar and hybrid financing report.
-It tracks project finance, mergers and acquisitions (M&A), equity investment and offtake agreements announced in Q4 2025.
+It tracks project finance, M&A, equity investment and offtake agreements announced in Q4 2025.
 It also steps back to assess the full 2025 picture.

 Capacity values reflect that of individual transacted projects, and not where full portfolios have been transacted.
-This report captures publicly disclosed transactions and offtake agreements only.
-Actual deal flow may be higher.
+This report captures publicly disclosed information only, and so private deals can be missed.

 Executive summary